JingyuanHu/COCO2VOC/README.md

 2. Move this code into the folder where you unzip COCO

+3. You can change the class_map in filter.py if you need to.

-3. sh run.sh and you can find a new folder Annotations where *.xml are stored there
+4. sh run.sh and you can find a new folder Annotations where *.xml are stored there.

 ## You can change the year of COCO you want to convert in run.sh ,default is 2014